 Chair Wolf responded they were looking at affordable housing for residents as well as seasonal workers and broadband.
 Chair Wolf stated another pursuit was to get Route 27 designated as a scenic byway.

-2. East Side Independent Planner: Chair Wolf stated they had talked about this at the last meeting and since then a core group consisting of herself, Manager Woodin, Selectman Tomko, CEO, Geoff Smith, Planning Board Chairman, Bill Hamblen and Planning Board Member, Chris Swanson developed some key questions and who might be qualified to do this review following the final recommendations of the DEP.
+2. East Side Independent Planner: Chair Wolf stated that the Selectmen had talked about this at the last meeting and since then a small group consisting of herself, Manager Woodin, Selectman Tomko, CEO Geoff Smith, Planning Board Chairman, Bill Hamblen and Planning Board Member, Chris Swanson developed some key questions and identified who might be qualified to do this review following the final recommendations of the DEP.
 The core group agreed the consultant doing the independent review should have the following qualifications:

 Be an experienced and objective professional.